For where your treasure is, there also will your heart be. Matthew 6:21

 Are you 70-1/2 or older?

-Through an IRA Charitable Rollover, you can donate up to $100,000 from your IRA directly to the Catholic Diocese of Fort Worth Advancement Foundation to support your parish without having to pay income taxes on the money.
+Through an IRA Qualified Charitable Distribution (QCD), you can donate up to $100,000 from your IRA directly to the Catholic Diocese of Fort Worth Advancement Foundation to support your parish without having to pay income taxes on the money.

 Ask your broker make the check payable directly to the Advancement Foundation and include a note about how it should be credited.
 Or, download this form!